unyt-org/datex-tractor/README.md

 ---
 > GitHub action workflow for extraction of things todo from source code and turning every one of them into an issue.

+## What it does?
+---
+- Scans for `TODO` and `FIXME` inline-comments
+  - Scans also lines with `todo!()` macros
+- Creates an issue with a todo-list titled `Todos`
+- Creates individual issues with permalinks to the correlated file, line and commit
+    - Writes the associated issue ID into the inline comment of the source code
+    - Links each issue relatively to the main TODO list issue
+- [Labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the auto-generated issues are `placeholder`, `todo` and `disappeared-todo`
+  - The default `documentation` label is used for the `Todos` list issue

+## What it doesn't?
+---
+If an already mentioned todo-comment is removed from the code it does not close the corresponding issue
+- Instead it changes its label to `disappeared-todo`

+> [!IMPORTANT]
+> Changing labels of the issues created by the bot, or the title of the todo-list-issue, results in undefined behaviour.

 # Quickstart
 ---
 - Create a `/.github/workflows/` in the root of your GitHub repository - if you haven't already